abdulkarimgizzini/Deep-Learning-Based-Channel-Estimation-Schemes-for-IEEE-802.11p-Standard/ReadMe.md

-# Update in progress

-# This project demonstartes:
+# This repository includes the following:
 - The IEEE 802.11p stanadrd physical layer Tx-Rx implementation with several conventional channel estimators.
 - The full implementation of the STA-DNNs and TRFI-DNN channel estimators proposed in [1] and [2] respectively.
-- Note: the project's files are divided into Matlab_Codes and Python_Codes.
-	- The Matlab_Codes folder includes all the required functions to simulate the Tx-Rx OFDM communication.
-	- The Python_Codes folder includes the implementation of the deep neural network (DNN) training and testing phases.
+- Note: The Tx-Rx OFDM communication is preformed in Matlab and the DNN processing is performed by Python (Keras).

-### Matlab_Codes
+### Files Description
 - Main.m: The main simulation file, where the simulation parameters (Channel model, OFDM parameters, Modulation scheme, etc...) are defined.
-- Channel_functions.m: Includes the pre-defined vehicular channel models[3] for different mobility conditions.
+- Channel_functions.m: Includes the pre-defined vehicular channel models [3] for different mobility conditions.
 - Initial_Channel_Estimation.m: Includes the implementation of the data-pilot aided (DPA) channel estimation.
 Please note that DPA is the initial            estimation step in the following conventional channel estimators.
 - STA.m: Includes the implementation of the spectral temporal averaging (STA) channel estimator [4].
 - CDP.m: Includes the implementation of the constructed data pilots (CDP) channel estimator [5].
 - TRFI.m: Includes the implementation of the time-domain reliability test frequency-domain interpolation (TRFI) channel estimator [6].
 - MMSE_Virtual_Pilots.m: Includes the implementation of the minimum mean square error using virtual pilots (MMSE-VP) channel estimator [7].
-- DNN_Datasets_Generation.m: Divides the saved estimated channels (ex: STA_Structure) into training and testing datasets.
-Forexample, in the project 	       we consider (1000 Channel realiztions with nSymbols = 100 per frame), then the saved STA_Structure will be of size 52x100x1000.
-Therefore we                 select 800 and 200 random indices from (1000 indices) to be the training and testing OFDM frames indices, respectively.
-(Since 80% of data is for           training and 20% of data is for testing).
-The generated datasets will be processed by the Python_Codes files as explained below.
+- DNN_Datasets_Generation.m: Complex to real values conversions of the generated datasets for the studied channel estimation scheme.
 - DNN_Results_Processing.m: Processing the testing results genertead by the DNN_Testing file and caculate the BER and NMSE results of the DNN-based estimators.

-### Python_Codes
-- DNN_Training.py: here the DNN training is performed employing the training datasets and the simulation parameters using the following terminal 	   command:
+- DNN.py: The DNN training/testing is performed employing the generated training/testing datasets.
+The file should be executed twice as follows:
-	- **python DNN_Training.py Channel_Model Modulation_Order Channel_Estimator Training_SNR DNN_Input Hidden_Layer1 Hidden_Layer2 Hidden_Layer3 DNN_Output Epochs Batch_size**
+	- **Step1: Training by executing this command python DNN.py  Mobility Channel_Model Modulation_Order Channel_Estimator Training_SNR DNN_Input Hidden_Layer1 Hidden_Layer2 Hidden_Layer3 DNN_Output Epochs Batch_size**
+	- **Step2: Testing by executing this command: python DNN.py  Mobility Channel_Model Modulation_Scheme Channel_Estimator Testing_SNR**
-> ex: python DNN_Training.py VTV_UC QPSK STA 7 104 15 10 15 104 500 128
+> ex: python DNN.py  High VTV_SDWW QPSK STA 40 104 15 10 15 104 500 128

-- DNN_Testing.py: The testing datasets are tested using the trained DNN model, and the testing results are saved in .mat files, in order to be processed later.
-The DNN testing can be executed similarly as performed in the training:
-	- **python DNN_Testing.py Channel_Model Modulation_Scheme Channel_Estimator Hidden_Layer1 Hidden_Layer2 Hidden_Layer3**
-> ex: python DNN_Testing.py VTV_UC QPSK STA 15 10 15
+> ex: python DNN.py High VTV_SDWW QPSK STA 40

-For more information and questions, please contact me on abdulkarim.gizzini@ensea.fr
+### Running Steps:
+1. Run the IDX_Generation.m in order to genertae the dataset indices, training dataset size, and testing dataset size.
+2. Run the main.m file two times as follows:
+	- Specify all the simulation parameters like: the number of OFDM symbols, channel model, mobility scenario, modulatio order, SNR range, etc.
+	- Specify the path of the generated indices in step (1).
+	- The first time for generating the traininig simulation file (set the configuration = 'training' in the code).
+	- The second time for generating the testing simulations files (set the configuration = 'testing' in the code).
+	- After that, the generated simulations files will be saved in your working directory.
+3. Run the DNN_Datasets_Generation.m also two times by changing the configuration as done in step (2) in addition to specifying the channel estimation scheme as well as the OFDM simulation parameters.
+This step convert the generated datasets from complex to real values.
+4. Run the DNN.py file also two times in order to perform the training first then the testing as mentioned in the DNN.py file description.
+5. After finishing step 4, the DNN results will be saved as a .mat files.
+Then you need to run the DNN_Results_Processing.m file in order to get the NMSE and BER results of the studied channel estimation scheme.

 ### Proposed Methodology